 Water Conservation on the Daily

-While Leave No Trace is focused on exploring the outdoors, it’s important to think about conservation in our daily lives outside of outdoor recreation.
+While Being Legendary is focused on exploring the outdoors, it’s important to think about conservation in our daily lives outside of outdoor recreation.
 There are so many ways you can conserve water in your life.

-There are very tangible steps you can take, such as taking shorter showers, getting a reusable water bottle, or implementing energy efficient plumbing appliances in your home.
+You can take very tangible steps, such as taking shorter showers, getting a reusable water bottle, or implementing energy-efficient plumbing appliances in your home.
 But, you want to go beyond this and develop a water-conscious mindset.

 Be mindful of all the places and times that you use water in your life and work to minimize it with purpose.
 Examples of this could be washing your vegetables in a bowl of water instead of using running water, re-using that water for your plants, frequent leak checks, or only running the dishwasher or laundry when you have a full load.